cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Allow users to bypass blocks of content that appear repeatedly on a website, like navigations, with a “skip to main content” or similar link.
+- Allow users to bypass blocks of content that appear repeatedly on a website, like navigation, with a “skip to main content” or similar link.
 - Use titles that describe a webpage's topic or purpose.
-- Use descriptive section headings to organize the content.
+- Include descriptive section headings to organize content.
-- Unless content is a step in a process, provide more than one way to access it, such as through browsing or searching.
+- Unless content is a step in a process, provide more than one way to access it, such as through browsing and search.
-- Provide a breadcrumb trail or other way to identify one’s location in a site on every page.
+- Provide a breadcrumb trail or other way for the user to identify their location in the site on every page.
-- Use more descriptive link text.
+- Use descriptive link text.
 Avoid calls to action like “click here” or “read more."

 </div>